 20. Osprey Renn 65 Pack For Women

 This Renn 65 is from a completely new series that Osprey launched for the season 2019.
 The idea behind this series is to have a pack that is affordable yet with the usual Osprey’s reliability.
 So they managed to build a lightweight pack that weighs only 3.44 lb (1.56 kg).
 The volume/weight ratio here is excellent VW = 42 l/kg.

 The pack comes with excellent ventilation that is based on a trampoline-style tensioned mesh back panel.
 So if ventilation is important for you, this is the pack to consider.
 It also has a fully adjustable shoulder harness and they have introduced a completely unique ladder-type system.
 The hip belt is fully padded and very comfortable, so the suspension is excellent here.

 You have the usual top access under the lid, but the pack is also with a bottom compartment and you have a removable divider inside.
 An additional bonus is the rain cover which comes in its own dedicated pocket on the bottom.

-Some features standard for Osprey packs are missing, in particular Stow-on-the-Go poles attachment system.
+Some features standard for Osprey packs are missing, in particular the Stow-on-the-Go poles attachment system.
 But they wanted to make an affordable pack and they managed it.
 If this pack is too big, check their Renn 50 pack with similar features.
 Note that they also have the corresponding packs for men in this series under the name Rook.